mirakc/mirakc/docs/inside-mirakc.md

 A buffer used inside the system library is flushed when the file position reaches the boundary between the current chunk and the next chunk.

-The `TimeshiftRecorder` actor manages the chunks based on JSOM messages from the recorder command.
-A chunk currently written and following `config.timeshift[].num-reserves` chunks are never supplied for streaming.
+The `TimeshiftRecorder` actor manages the chunks based on JSON messages from the recorder command.
+A chunk currently written and following `config.timeshift.recorders[].num-reserves` chunks are never supplied for streaming.

 ```
-Timeshift File
+Timeshift TS File
 +------------------------------------------------------------------------------+
 | Chunk#0 | Chunk#1 | Chunk#2 | ... | Chunk#<2 + num-reserves> |   Chunks...   |
 |         |         |   A     |     |                          |               |